 The Dodd-Frank Reform and Consumer Protection Act includes a mandate that public companies disclose the ratio of the compensation of their CEO to their median employee.
-Our CEO-median employee pay ratio calculation for 2019 is 77:1.
-We determined the pay ratio by dividing the total 2019 compensation of the CEO as disclosed in the Summary Compensation Table by the total 2019 compensation of the median employee, using the same components of compensation as used in the Summary Compensation Table for the CEO.
+Our CEO-median employee pay ratio calculation for 2021 is 86:1.
+We determined the pay ratio by dividing the total 2021 compensation of the CEO as disclosed in the Summary Compensation Table by the total 2021 compensation of the median employee, using the same components of compensation as used in the Summary Compensation Table for the CEO.

 There have been no changes to our employee population or compensation arrangements that we believe would result in a significant change in the pay ratio.
-Accordingly, we have computed the ratio by reference to the same employee who we identified as our median employee for the year 2017, who was determined using the compensation of employees who were actively employed on December 31, 2017.
-The total compensation of our median employee in 2019, using the same methodology we use for Mr. Bradley's Summary Compensation Table compensation, was \$51,116.
-The total compensation of the CEO Charles Bradley in 2019 was \$3,929,770.
+Accordingly, we have computed the ratio by reference to the same employee who we identified as our median employee for the year 2020, who was determined using the compensation of employees who were actively employed on December 31, 2020.
+We then computed the ratio by reference to that employee's total compensation for the year 2021, which was \$54,760.
+The total compensation of the CEO Charles Bradley in 2021 was \$4,690,660.